vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

 HOWTO Build xtUML Editor (using xtUML Editor)
 ----------------------------------------------

-Note: Prior to using this checklist you should already have an account
-      on github.
+# Setup
+- Create an account on github (https://github.com)

-- Download the latest released version of the xtUML Editor.
-You will find all the releases here: https://www.xtuml.org/download/
+- Download the latest released version of the xtUML Editor from https://www.xtuml.org/download/

-- Run the installer down-loaded in the previous step.
-You can install wherever you like, but these instructions assume the default: c:/MentorGraphics/xtUML Editor
+- Run the xtUML Editor installer

+# Configuration
-- Launch the tool using the desktop shortcut that was created and open a new eclipse workspace that will become your development workspace.  _Example:  c:/workspace/xtumlEditor_
+- Launch xtuml Editor.
+Enter the name of a new eclipse workspace that will become your development workspace.  _Example:  c:/workspace/xtumlEditor_

 - Install required add-ons:
   - Open the Navigator view
   - Right-click in white space